Guidelines and Entry Forms - 2020

 - In media press releases.

-- Award certificate provided for each winning entry.
+- An award trophy is provided for each winning entry.

 GENERAL PROJECT / ENTRY TIPS